According to the Texas Works Handbook:

 SNAP income limits & deductions:

-• Standard (see chart based on household size)
+- Standard deduction (see chart based on household size) – 1 person $193

 C—122 How to Determine Monthly SNAP Allotments